Man writing in a notebook his versions of what is a strong password Man writing in a notebook his versions of what is a strong password

 Test the password strength on HowSecureIsMyPassword, a service provided by the password manager Dashlane.
 You can also check if your new secure password is already hacked at HaveIBeenPwned, a site by security researcher Troy Hunt.
 The project collects and helps users identify passwords included in any data breach.

-Screenshot from grc's password haystacks showing an analysis of a strong password example
+Screenshot from GRC's password haystacks showing an analysis of a strong password example

 The Future Beyond Passwords